getfem/getfem/doc/sphinx/source/documenting/index.rst

 If you're interested in contributing to GetFEM++'s documentation, there's no need to write reStructuredText if you're not so inclined; plain text contributions are more than welcome as well.
+The main documentations are in the directory ``doc/sphinx/source`` of the project.
+A part of the documentation is automatic and comes from the sources of the project.
+This is in particular the case for the documentations of the interface commands which are located in the ``interface/src/gf_*.cc`` files.

 .. toctree::